Self-Advocacy IEP Goals

 If a child has a behavior plan as part of their IEP, then it is absolutely necessary that they have self-advocacy goals.

-But do not shy away from doing these types of goals because you are afraid they are not measurable.
+But do not shy away from writing these types of IEP goals for self advocacy because you are afraid they are not measurable.
 For example:

 - Given the school lunch menu, I will select between the two options available that day in 4 out of 5 trials.